shengyanli1982/llmproxy/README.md

         -   **Weighted Round Robin** - Distribute requests to different LLM services according to preset weights (e.g., service processing capacity, cost considerations).
         -   **Random** - Randomly select an available LLM service.
         -   **Response Aware** - Especially suitable for LLM services, monitoring node performance in real-time (response latency, concurrent load, success rate) and dynamically directing requests to the currently optimal node, maximizing throughput and user experience.
+        -   **Failover** - Try upstream services in the order they are listed.
+If the current upstream is unavailable, automatically switch to the next one, providing sequential backup capability.
     -   Set weights for each upstream LLM service in the weighted round-robin strategy.

 -   🔁 **Flexible Traffic Control & QoS Assurance**